 I wrote a utility library that detects which button on my wireless Xbox controller was pressed, then sends a keyboard command if desired.
 This allows me to use the controller as an input device for programs that have no controller support.
 At this point it only has a commandline interface but I have been working on a C# GUI for easy button remapping.

-A recent graduate of the Computer Engineering Technologies program at the Northern Alberta Institute of Technology in Edmonton, Alberta.
+A graduate of the Computer Engineering Technologies program at the Northern Alberta Institute of Technology in Edmonton, Alberta.
 I'm looking forward to progressing my career as a developer, and helping people find solutions to their problems.

 Growing up in a small town in BC, Canada, I spent most of my free time outside.
 After graduating High School, I spent a few years travelling.
 Living in New Zealand and Nicaragua were my two most life changing adventures.
 To pay for my travel habit, I would tree-plant in the summer or work on the Lake Louise World Cup Alpine Downhill Ski Race course in the winter.
 I also built myself a cabin.
 It’s still a work in progress, but it's got a roof and walls I made myself and I’m proud of it.
 Problem solving and exploring alternative solutions come naturally to me, I am always ready to try something new.

-I have recently graduated from the Computer Engineering Technology program at the Northern Alberta Institute of Technology in Edmonton, Alberta and maintained a 4.0 GPA throughout the course.
+In 2017 I graduated from the Computer Engineering Technology program at the Northern Alberta Institute of Technology in Edmonton, Alberta and maintained a 4.0 GPA throughout the course.
 Tree planting to a tech career might seem like a leap, but I know I am right where I belong.
 I’ve always been interested in technology.
 I can remember reading my dad’s HTML documentation, circa 1998, and installed my first operating system shortly after.
 I won the “The Biggest Geek” award at my year end tree planting party for always blasting tech podcasts while I worked.

 Northern Alberta Institute of TechnologyGraduated 2017